 Last Exit from Europe

-I would very much like to work with two research partners—a French speaker and a Portuguese speaker, ideally (although language skills are not required).
+I would very much like to with with two research partners—a French speaker and a Portuguese speaker.
 Much of the research for this book, like my last book, involves work with old documents: letters, government reports, investigations, books—that, taken together, tell the story of this remarkable man.
-In addition to some general research into Portugal and France during the Second World War, I would like assistance translating documents and interviews from French and Portuguese into English.
+I would like assistance translating documents, books, and interviews from French and Portuguese into English.
 This work would not only be interesting for anyone interested in World War II, Europe, the Holocaust, or history more generally; but would be excellent research experience for students considering careers in academia, journalism, translation, or writing.